 4. Compliance and Safety

 Health inspectors in Richland County check for cleanliness and proper function.
 A machine with mold, scale, or faulty parts can lead to fines or closure.
 Professional maintenance keeps you compliant.
+In 2025, DHEC cited several Columbia establishments for dirty espresso machines—something a monthly service visit would have prevented.

 Comparison: DIY vs. Professional Maintenance